leo770/Tensorflow-Object-Detection-Project/README.md

 </div>
 3. Open detect.py in Tensorflow-Object-Detection-Project\models-master\research\object_detection

-4. Change D:\\spec in "PATH_TO_CKPT" on line 16 to the directory where the test computer is placed for the Tensorflow Object Detection Project (select the model location)
+4. Change "D:\\spec" in "PATH_TO_CKPT" on line 16 to the directory where the test computer is placed for the Tensorflow Object Detection Project (select the model location)

-5. Change D:\\spec in "PATH_TO_LABELS" on line 17 to the directory where the test computer is placed for the Tensorflow Object Detection Project (select the label location)
+5. Change "D:\\spec" in "PATH_TO_LABELS" on line 17 to the directory where the test computer is placed for the Tensorflow Object Detection Project (select the label location)

-6. Change D:\\spec in detection on line 93 to the directory where Tensorflow Object Detection Project places the test computer (select the location of the test image set)
+6. Change "D:\\spec" in detection on line 93 to the directory where Tensorflow Object Detection Project places the test computer (select the location of the test image set)

 7. The last step is to use Pycharm to execute detect.py to output the result
 <div align=center>